It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 On the other hand, we're so superior and we're so this and that that we can destroy the planet.

-Now, this uh Steve Jones, the professor of genetics, University of London, says, if you start applying human rights to animals, where do you stop?
+Now, this Steve Jones, the professor of genetics, University of London, says, if you start applying human rights to animals, where do you stop?

-Nothing to do with biology.
+Being human is unique, nothing to do with biology.

 Mice share 90% of human DNA.